sucho-archiving/sucho-archiving.github.io/browsertrix.md

 ## Picking a website from the spreadsheet
 Go to the Browsertrix tab of the SUCHO working spreadsheet and pick a site to work on that no one has claimed yet.
 To claim the site, on that row of the spreadsheet, add your name to the 'Claimed By' column, and update the 'Status' column to 'in progress.'

+Prioritize sites with links ending in `.ua`.
+Check where they are hosted and focus on sites in Ukraine and environs using [Hosting Checker](icehttps://hostingchecker.com).

 Load the 'Collection Url' in your browser to see if it's working; many sites are already going down, so double check before proceeding.

 Next, to avoid downloading malware, please make sure your personal computer is backed up, and run it through a [security check](https://sitecheck.sucuri.net/).